Spain Job Search

 The most important route to jobs in Spain is through recommendations of friends, relatives and colleagues.
 This type of interpersonal recommendation is generally difficult for expatriates to access, but they can get around it by joining one of many networking groups upon their arrival in the country.
 Get a temporary job in Spain, as this will help with your networking.

 Employment agencies are present in major cities and are available on the Internet.
-In addition, the Spain job centers have a good overview of all available jobs.
+In addition, the Spain job centres have a good overview of all available jobs.

 Testimonials of former employers are hardly ever requested.

 Once you start sending out CVs to companies, do not sit back and wait for companies to call you.
 Spanish companies are notorious for not responding to letters.
 Be proactive and follow up with phone calls.
 If somebody at the company promises to call you back and fails to do so, do not be afraid to call him/her again.
 It is important to be persistent.

-For Spain job search use the most powerful job search engine!
+For Spain's job search use the most powerful job-search engine!

 To do the Spain job search, simply type keywords into the que/what box describing the kind of job you want, and enter a city, a province or postal code in the donde/where box.
 Then click the Buscar/Find button or hit the Enter key on your keyboard.